Deiva Thirumagal

 The film comprises director Vijay's regular technical crew with G. V. Prakash Kumar as music composer, Nirav Shah as cinematographer and Anthony as editor.
 Audiography was done by M. R. Rajakrishnan.
-The film released on 15 July 2011.
-The film was later released in Japan as Kamisama ga Kureta Musume.
-The film is a remake of the 2001 American film I Am Sam starring Sean Penn as a father with a developmental disability and Dakota Fanning as daughter.
+Accused to be a plagiarism of the 2001 American film I Am Sam, the film released on 15 July 2011, and was later released in Japan as Kamisama ga Kureta Musume.

 Plot

-Krishna is an intellectually disabled man and has the mental ability of a five-year-old.
-He lives a peaceful life in the hill station of Ooty.
-He is cared for by Victor, the owner of a chocolate factory where Krishna works.
+Krishna is an intellectually-disabled man with the mental ability of a seven-year-old.
+He lives a peaceful life in the hill station of Avalanchi and is cared for by Victor, the owner of a chocolate factory where Krishna works.
 One day, he excitedly announces to the village that he will become a father.
-That night, his daughter is born, but his wife Banumathy dies during childbirth.
+That night, his daughter is born, but her mother Banumathy (not shown on-screen) dies during childbirth.